BhattSoham/RISCV-HDP/week6/README.md

 ### UART BYPASSING ###

-For the UART bypassing, we have to modify our test bench Verilog file (testbench.v).
+We must modify our test bench Verilog file (testbench.v) for the UART bypassing.

 All the instructions will be commented out for the UART bypassing.
 ```